leonarduschen/pyfinmod/README.md

 `pip install pyfinmod`

+## Contributing

+All contributions in the form of pull-requests and issue reports are welcome.

 ## Support

-1. Create and issue in this repo
+This package is originally created by Alexey Smirnov.
+All credits to him for his awesome work.

-2. Send me am email msc.smirnov.am+pyfinmod@gmail.com
+1. Send him am email msc.smirnov.am+pyfinmod@gmail.com
-3. Shoot me a message in [Linkedin](https://www.linkedin.com/in/smirnovam/)
+2. Shoot him a message in [Linkedin](https://www.linkedin.com/in/smirnovam/)
+3. Buy him a coffee here

 [![Buy me a coffee](https://cdn.buymeacoffee.com/buttons/default-orange.png)](https://www.buymeacoffee.com/smirnovam)